tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 ### Overview

 The molly fish is from the *Poeciliidae* family of fish.
 It is livebearer (meaning they reproduce by giving birth to live youngs) that can live from 3 to 5 years in optimal conditions.
 It is easy to breed and care for, can eat pretty much anything and is peaceful with other tank mates.
-The commun mollies that we usually find in LFSs are *Poecilia sphenops*.
+The commun mollies we usually find in LFSs are *Poecilia sphenops*.
 Other variaties exist like the *Poecilia mexicana* and the *Poecilia velifera*.

 ### Characteristics